 A Single Cypher database query is generated for each GraphQL Request

-Since GraphQL type definitions are used to define the database schema, neo4j-graphql can generate a single Cypher query to resolve any arbitrary GraphQL request.
+Since GraphQL type definitions are used to define the database schema, the Neo4j GraphQL Library can generate a single Cypher query to resolve any arbitrary GraphQL request.
 This also means our resolvers are automatically implemented for us.
-No need to write boilerplate data fetching code, just inject a Neo4j driver instance into the request context and neo4j-graphql will take care of generating the database query and handling the database call.
+No need to write boilerplate data fetching code, just inject a Neo4j driver instance into the request context and the Neo4j GraphQL Library will take care of generating the database query and handling the database call.
 Additionally, since a single Cypher query is generated, this results in a huge performance boost and eliminates the n+1 query problem.

 Defining Custom Logic With